Tuizi/sound-to-array/README.md

-# sound2array
+# sound-to-array
-Naive and simple way to get an array representing sound frequency (from 0 ➡️ 255)
+Convert the sound comming from your sound input (microphone, stereo mix, etc...) to an array.